Scalar and mean curvature comparison via $\mu$-bubbles: -bubbles

 \begin{Proposition} Let $h\geq0$ be constant and $n\leq7$.
 If $H(\p_\pm X)\geq\pm h$ and $\Omega\in\mathcal{C}(X_\delta)$ is a minimizer ie $\mathcal{A}_h(\Omega)=\mathcal{I}_\delta$, then any connected component of $\p\Omega$ is either contained in $\mathring{X}$ or agrees with a connected component of $\p_-X$ resp. $\p_+X$. \end{Proposition}

 \begin{proof} Before we start we invoke a regularity result from \cite{HI01}*{Theorem 1.3} which in turn is based on \cite{Ta84}.
 It implies that $\p\Omega$ is a $C^{1,\frac{1}{2}}$ submanifold of $X$.
 Hence $\p^*\Omega=\p\Omega$ and $\Omega$ has a $C^{0,\frac{1}{2}}$ outer unit normal vector field $\nu$.
 We assume that $\p\Omega$ is connected.
-Otherwise we treat each connected component separately. \\ For $h=0$ the statement follows directly from the strong maximum principle for minimal hypersurfaces (see \cite{Wh10}*{Theorem 4} or \cite{SW89}) applied to $\p^*\Omega$.
+Otherwise we treat each connected component separately.

+For $h=0$ the statement follows directly from the strong maximum principle for minimal hypersurfaces (see \cite{Wh10}*{Theorem 4} or \cite{SW89}) applied to $\p^*\Omega$.
 If $h>0$, we can apply the strong maximum principle for hypersurfaces of bounded variation \cite{Wh10}*{Theorem 7} to see that $\p\Omega$ can only touch a component of $\p_+X$ if they agree.
-Since these result hold for general varifolds we did not yet use the a priori regularity of $\p\Omega$.\\ To see that $\p\Omega$ can only touch a component of $\p_-X$ if they agree, we follow the standard recipe for proving a strong maximum principle as it is explained in \cite{SW89} and \cite{Wh10}.
+Since these result hold for general varifolds we did not yet use the a priori regularity of $\p\Omega$.

+To see that $\p\Omega$ can only touch a component of $\p_-X$ if they agree, we follow the standard recipe for proving a strong maximum principle as it is explained in \cite{SW89} and \cite{Wh10}.
 First we assume that there is a point $p\in\p_-X$ with $H(\p_-X,g)(p)>\eta>-h$.
 By \cite{Wh10}*{Theorem 2} there is a compactly supported vector field $V$ on $X_\delta$ such that $V(p)$ is a nonzero normal to $\p_-X$ and

 If we choose the support of $V$ small enough and assume that $\p\Omega$ touches $\p_-X$ at $p$ ie $p\in\p\Omega$ and the normal vectors coincide, then